Favourezeugwa/Advice-generator-app/README.md

-# Advice generator app solution
+# Advice generator app

 This is an app used to generate a new piece of advice by clicking the dice icon.
-As a user, you can View the optimal layout for the app depending on your device's screen size (reponsive to all screen sizes)
+As a user, you can View the optimal layout for the app depending on your device's screen size (reponsive to all screen sizes).

 ## Overview